 Under ABR, there are no break-up emails.

 “I’m not going to stop chasing someone just because they haven’t responded to me,” Ansley said.
 “These are my accounts.
 I’m just going to try to be creative and strategic and find another way to get their attention.”

-When SalesLoft adopted ABM, its marketing team didn’t stop generating leads.
+When SalesLoft decided to adopt an ABM solution, its marketing team didn’t stop generating leads.

 It did, however, realign its efforts to generate as many leads as possible from contacts working at SalesLoft’s target accounts.

 For the top companies on the target list, marketing can do a variety of things to provide “air coverage” specific to a target account.

 They can create custom landing pages, for example.

 They can also create physical mailers to individual accounts, which are designed to coordinate with the cultivation sequences the sales reps use as they’re trying to create new relationships.